ahmettkartal/ip-finder-extension/README.md

 #### 3- Plugin view and functionality

-We will use html and js to create the general image and functionality of our plugin.
+We will use HTML and Js to create the overview and functionality of our extension.
 First, we create app.js and app.html files.
 Then we introduce these files to our manifest file so that we can use them.

 ```sh
 ...